AOS573-2017/aos573-2017.github.io/README.md

 # AOS 573

-This repository contains the materials for AOS 573: Computational Methods in Atmospheric and Oceanic Sciences.
+This repository contains the website for AOS 573: Computational Methods in Atmospheric and Oceanic Sciences.